Find Grad Schools

 Job Opportunities for Environmental Engineers

-There were about 53,800 jobs for Environmental Engineer in 2016 (in the United States).
+In 2016, there was an estimated number of 53,800 jobs in the United States for Environmental Engineer.
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,500 new jobs for Environmental Engineer by 2026.
 The BLS estimates 4,000 yearly job openings in this field.

 undefined